-Jaume M. Canaves, Ph.D., is an associate in Sterne Kessler’s Biotechnology & Chemical Practice Group.
+Jaume M. Canaves, Ph.D., is a counsel in Sterne Kessler’s Biotechnology & Chemical Practice Group.
 He prepares and prosecutes U.S. and foreign patent applications, and conducts validity, infringement, and patentability studies.
 Jaume has over 20 years of experience in a broad range of scientific fields, including neuroscience, signal transduction, molecular and cellular biology, structural genomics and proteomics, protein biochemistry, multidrug resistance to anticancer agents, and bioinformatics.

 His graduate research focused on the characterization and reversal of multidrug resistance to anthracyclines in murine leukemias.
 While a postdoctoral researcher at the Department of Biology of the University of California San Diego (UCSD), Jaume was awarded a grant sponsored by the Dystonia Medical Research Foundation.
 That research entailed the design of peptides capable of inhibiting neurotransmitter release as potential treatments for dystonias and other neuromuscular diseases (U.S. Patent No. 6,169,074).
 After joining UCSD’s Department of Chemistry and Biochemistry, Jaume’s research focused on the biochemical, biophysical, and biocomputational characterization of native and mutant forms of the PKA catalytic and regulatory subunits.
 Prior to joining Sterne Kessler, Jaume worked for 5 years as a project scientist at the Bioinformatics Core of the Joint Center for Structural Genomics, a protein structure initiative pilot center funded by the National Institute of General Medical Sciences.